-‘It’s the biggest part of the year’
+‘It’s the biggest part of the year:’ Garfield County ranchers busy with calving season

 “They say the most stressful thing on a calf’s immune system is the day it’s born,” Pollard said.
 “There are so many biological factors that are basically trying to kill it.”

 A Colorado State University Extension official said the chances of a calf surviving its early days is about 97%.
-The amount of cholestyramine through a mother’s milk helps bolster a calf’s immunity, in particular.
+The amount of colostrum through a mother’s milk helps bolster a calf’s immunity, in particular.

 In addition to overall health, hay is perhaps the number driver in profitability.
 The most current USDA-provided Colorado Director Hay Report market prices show $191 per ton of hay.